fennel-ai/client/docs/pages/development/unit-testing.md

         self.assertEqual(found, expected)
 ```

-Here we imported `mock_client` from the `test_lib`.
+Here we imported `mock_client` from the `testing`.
 This is a decorator which can be used to decorate test functions - and the decorator supplies an extra argument called `client` to the test.
 Once the `client` object reaches the body of the test, you can do all operations that are typically done on a real client - you can sync datasets/featuresets, log data, extract features etc.&#x20;

 Since external data integration doesn't work in mock server, the only way to bring data to a dataset in the mock server is by explicitly logging data to it.